Oklahoma City University: Student life

 Opportunities for cultural enrichment and entertainment on the OCU campus include concerts, play performances, operas, films, sporting events, and seminars by world-renowned speakers and business leaders.
 Guest speakers at OCU have included Archbishop Desmond Tutu, Nobel prize winner Elie Wiesel, author Kurt Vonnegut, playwright Edward Albee, researcher Jane Goodall, Rabbi Harold Kushner, Sister Helen Prejean, educator and author Jonathan Kozol, Poets Laureate Ted Kooser and Billy Collins, civil rights attorney Morris Dees, journalists Helen Thomas and George Will, U.S. Supreme Court Justice Sandra Day O'Connor, environmental activist Robert F. Kennedy Jr. and politician Karen Hughes.

 A Wellness Program and Outdoor Adventures Program provide numerous opportunities for student activity such as pilates, yoga, traditional aerobics classes and self-defense, as well as hiking, bicycling, camping, horseback riding and sailing.
 A resource center and gear checkout are provided on campus.
 Intramural sports are a popular activity, with over 35 different sports available in league and tournament play and both coed and single-gender teams.
 Students have access to a full-size exercise facility, the Aduddell Center, located next to Centennial Hall.

-The university's high number of international students add to a culture of diversity.
+The university's large numbers of international students add to a culture of diversity.
 The Office of Multicultural Affairs maintains organizations such as the Black Student Association, Hispanic Student Association, Native American Society, and the Asian American Student Association.
-The office also maintains foreign student associations such as the Indian Student Association, Korean Student Association, and Chinese Student Association.
+The office also maintains international student associations such as the Indian Student Association, Korean Student Association, and Chinese Student Association.

 The student body is represented by the Student Government Association, or SGA (formerly Student Senate).
 The OCU SGA consists of the Executive Branch, which includes the president and his staff and manages SGA; the Student Senate, which allots monies to student organizations and hears legislation; the Student Activities Committee, which oversees Homecoming and special events; the Judicial Branch, which deal with student disciplinary issues.
 The elections for SGA are held in April with special elections for freshman in the fall.

-Oklahoma City University has nearly 60 active student organizations.
-Focuses of these organizations range from ethnic to political, religious to special interests.
-Organizations often have office space inside the Student Government Association Office in the Union.
-The list below is only a selection of campus organizations.

-The Oklahoma City University Film Institute offers the campus and Oklahoma City community the opportunity to view eight to ten classic international films per year.
+The Oklahoma City University Film Institute offers viewings of eight to ten classic international films per year.
 Written materials on the theme and films is available at each screening and the screenings are followed by a discussion of the film.
 The film series has been presented each year since 1982.